-We generally rely on specialist third parties to provide mobility assistance at airports, who are invariably appointed by the airport authorities themselves.
+We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by the airport authorities themselves.
 It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can ensure you are provided with the correct level of assistance to meet your needs.

-You can book mobility assistance online by ticking the wheelchair requirement box at the time of making your booking.
-Please note that our online booking system has a limited number of mobility places per flight, and if all the online mobility assistance places have been taken, or you wish to speak to a member of our team, please contact our Special Assistance Team directly.
+You can book mobility assistance online by ticking the wheelchair requirement box when you make your flight booking.
+Please note that our online booking system has a limited number of mobility places per flight, and if all the online mobility assistance places have been taken, or you’d like to speak to a member of our team, please contact our Special Assistance Team.

 Travelling with Mobility Equipment

 We will carry up to two pieces of mobility equipment per person free of charge in the aircraft hold, subject to the capacity of the operating aircraft.
-If your mobility equipment is worth more than £1,100, please ensure you have taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.
+If your mobility equipment is worth more than £1,100, please make sure you have taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.

 To help with stowing your equipment safely, please give us all the relevant information at the earliest opportunity by contacting our Special Assistance Team, and in any case at least 48 hours before you travel.